-Mid-November on the calendar means it’s time for Reese and Rick to spray deer repellent and anti-desiccant to protect vulnerable plants from winter damage.
+Mid-November on the calendar means it’s time for our PHC team to spray deer repellent and anti-desiccant to protect vulnerable plants from winter damage.
 If you’ve ever had browning of rhododendrons, boxwoods, hollies, leucothoes, or mountain laurels, you know what I mean by winter damage.
-This is caused by repeated cold winds or sudden shifts in temperature in March as the soil thaws and refreezes.
+This is caused by repeated cold winds or sudden temperature shifts in March, as the soil thaws and refreezes.

 Our Plant Health Care team will also be pulling soil biology samples early this month as a check on beneficial populations of soil microorganisms.